-According to the unweighted RV statistics (Panel B), model 3 is always one of the best-performing ones (second place when $n < 10^{2.7}$).
-This is consistent with the (unavailable) true estimation error in Panel A. The wRV statistics also captured the phenomenon that model 4 is better when the sample size is small but falls behind when the sample size is larger.
-If one observes Panel A closely, model 1 is narrowly the best one when $n>10^{3.5}$.
-Unfortunately, this small difference seems not fully captured by the unweighted RV in Panel B (model 1 does not frequently win the first place).
-This difficulty is overcome by weighted RV in Panels C and D. Model 1 becomes the preferred choice of wRV as the best when the sample size exceeds $10^{3.7}$ samples, and such selection becomes consistent when $n\ge 10^4$.
-Models $7$ and $8$ use a large initial learning rate and initial basis function number that result in a larger estimation error at an early stage---model $8$ even has an irregular increasing error.
-After a fast-improving stage, they eventually surpassed models $2$ and $4$ that performed well in the beginning.
-This feature is barely captured by unweighted RV at the sample size range considered here but is better reflected by weighted RV in panel D.
+In Panel A, a close observation reveals that Model 1 becomes the best performer when $n>10^{3.5}$.
+Unfortunately, this phenomenon is not captured by the unweighted RV in Panel B, where Model 1 does not frequently secure the first place.
+This issue is addressed by wRV in Panels C and D. Model 1 is identified as the best choice by wRV when the sample size exceeds $10^{3.7}$, and this selection remains consistent when $n\ge 10^4$.
+Models 7 and 8, which use a large initial learning rate and initial basis function number, exhibit larger MSE at the early stages—Model 8 even shows an irregular increasing error.
+However, after a rapid improvement phase, they eventually surpassed Models 2 and 4, which initially performed well.
+This dynamic is scarcely captured by the unweighted RV within the sample size range considered here but is better reflected by the wRV.